Houston–Rice rivalry: Football

 The football rivalry, sometimes referred to as the Bayou Bucket Classic, is the longest running competition between the two institutions.
 Both teams are part of the NCAA's Division I Football Bowl Subdivision.

 The first official game between the teams was played in 1971 when Houston joined the now-defunct Southwest Conference of which Rice was also a member.
 The teams previously met in a 1946 scrimmage marking Houston's inaugural season.
 For many years the competition included an annual regular-season football game between the schools.
-The winner of the game receives the Bayou Bucket, which is a full-sized trophy with a golden bucket on top.
+The winner receives the "Bayou Bucket", which is a full-sized trophy with a golden bucket on top.

 Although the last Southwest Conference football game was part of the series, the teams no longer compete against each other regularly.
 However, they still play as non-conference foes as future schedules allow.
 Houston leads the series 35–12 through the 2025 season.

 Notable games

 September 11, 1971: The first-ever matchup between Houston and Rice, The Cougars claimed a 23–21 victory over the Owls in what is still the most attended game in series history, with 62,000 people showing up to watch.

-December 2, 1995: In what was the last football game in Southwest Conference history, Houston came away with a thrilling 18–17 victory over Rice thanks to two-fourth quarter touchdown passes from quarterback Chuck Clements.
+December 2, 1995: In what was the last football game in Southwest Conference history, Houston came away with a thrilling 18–17 victory over Rice, thanks to two fourth quarter touchdown passes from quarterback Chuck Clements.

 October 27, 2011: No. 18 Houston cruised to a 73–34 victory over Rice behind nine touchdown passes from star quarterback Case Keenum.
 The game is notable for being the one in which Keenum set the all-time NCAA Division I passing touchdowns record.

+September 9, 2023: Despite relinquishing a 21-point lead, Rice prevailed over Houston 43–41 in double-overtime to claim their first victory in the series since 2010.

 Game results

-Rankings are from the AP Poll released prior to the game.
+Rankings are from the AP poll released prior to the game.